Datapoint

 Datapoint Corporation, originally known as Computer Terminal Corporation (CTC), was a computer company based in San Antonio, Texas, United States.
-Founded in July 1968 by Phil Ray and Gus Roche, its first products were, as the company's initial name suggests, computer terminals intended to replace Teletype machines connected to time sharing systems.
+Founded in July 1968 by Phil Ray and Gus Roche, its first products were, as the company's original name suggests, computer terminals intended to replace Teletype machines connected to time sharing systems.

 Background

 From the mid-1960s, engineers (John) Phil Ray and Austin O. "Gus" Roche were working for General Dynamics Dynatronic Division in Florida, as part of a computing contract team for NASA working on the Apollo programme.
 At the time, mainframe computers were large room-filling pieces of equipment, from which data was output using noisy and slow Teletype terminals.
 On the advice of one of his tutors from the University of Texas, Ray and Roche decided to develop a quieter and smaller input device based on using a television set screen.